SMGLOBAL-ops/Earth-3D-PlanetModel-SwiftUI-SceneKit/README.md

 - **Interactive Exploration:** Utilize your mouse or touch gestures to rotate the view, enabling you to observe the celestial bodies from different perspectives.

-- **Orbital Realism:** Pay close attention to the smaller satellite mass (moon) as it elegantly orbits the larger planet (Venus).
+- **Orbital Realism:** Pay close attention to the smaller satellite mass (Moon) as it elegantly orbits the larger planet (Earth).
 The orbits are meticulously simulated, showcasing the precision of celestial mechanics.

 - **SceneKit Study:** This project provides an excellent opportunity for studying SceneKit, Apple's 3D graphics framework.
 Explore the code and gain insights into how to create 3D simulations and visualizations.